jboss-developer/jboss-eap-quickstarts/ejb-security-propagation/README.md

 -------------------------

 1. Open a command line and navigate to the root of the JBoss server directory.
-2. The following shows the command line to start the server with the web profile.
+2. The following shows the command line to start the server.
 Be sure to replace JBOSS_HOME with the path to your server.

         For Linux:   JBOSS_HOME/bin/domain.sh
         For Windows: JBOSS_HOME\bin\domain.bat